frostx9/ract-bootcamp/1. React/notes.md

 # Why Use
-Make Easy to manage and build complex Frontend
+Make Easy to manage and build complex Frontend.
+Make Component Modular.
+So We Can Reuse It.

 # Why React Was Created